Kristina01111000/Drws_site/README.md

 	- Switch the book file in the pdf copy in woocommerce when i get it, he is not selling the old one anymore, i will get in in about 3 weeks
 	- When i get the new book, remove the old one from the store
 - He is going to make an email for drwalsdorf.com to send the emails from
-- Intake forms is going to be on https://my.standardprocess.com/Systems-Survey
 - I changed it to the “4 Element Personhood Score” everywhere, change it on the assessment itself?
 YES
 	- Also on other websites
 - “Holistic Life-Balance Tabulator” is the new name for the scorecard, change it everywhere